We're offering 100 full scholarships for students from Turkey and Syria.

 Relevant documents that are needed for admission to a Bachelor's or Master’s programme can be found on our website in the respective page of your desired study programme.

 *The admissions documents must be provided in English or German, if they were not issued in one of these two languages, a translation is required.
 If you need to translate your documents, we can help refer you to our trusted translation partners M21 Global.
-You can find more details here
+You can find more details here.

 If you translate your documents via M21 Global, there’s no need to provide a certified copy of the translation, as this is done by them.
-You’ll only need to certify the original language version of your documents.
+You’ll only need to certify the original language version of your documents

 How can I provide proof of my English skills?

-• TOEFL (min.
-80 points)
+• TOEFL (minimum 80 points)* or

-• IELTS (min.
-Level 6)
+• IELTS (minimum Level 6)* or

-• Duolingo English Test (min.
-95 points)
+• Duolingo English Test (minimum 95 points)* or

 What is the deadline to submit my documents?